Numerical optimization#

 res.params.round(5)

-And plot the criterion history of all local optimizations#
+And plot the history of all local optimizations#

 fig = om.criterion_plot(res)